Nikon D3400 versus Panasonic FZ1000

 - Faster burst: Shoots at higher frequency (12 vs 5 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Comes with an integrated lens, while the D3400 requires a separate lens.

 - Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been around for much longer (launched in June 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the D3400 is the clear winner of the match-up (11 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D3400 emerges as the winner of the contest (10 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the D3400 or the FZ1000.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Nikon D500 (⇒ lft | rgt)||HiRec||91/100 Gold||4.5/5||5/5||5/5||2016||1,999||latest||check|